sebasruiz09/sebasruiz09/README.md

 <h1 align="center">Hi 👋, I'm sebastian Ruiz
 <h3 align="center">A passionate software developer from Colombia

-  - 🌱 I’m currently learning <strong>new Frontend Technologies<strong
+- 🌱 I’m currently learning <strong>new Frontend Technologies

 - 👨‍💻 All of my projects are available at [https://dev-sebas.netlify.app/](https://dev-sebas.netlify.app/)

 - 💬 Ask me about **react , angular and more frontend technologies**

 - 📫 How to reach me **sebasruiz909@gmail.com**

 -  ⌨️ I’m currently work at **INLAZE** in Risaralda - COL

 ## 📨 Socials: